Berkeley-CS61B/website-sp24/labs/lab07/index.md

 ### Links vs Nodes

 {: .danger}
-**(IMPORTANT) Please do not skip this section.
+**Please do not skip this section.
 This is important for you to read before you continue on with the rest of the lab.** It will be much harder for you if you do not read this section.